Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 Some functions aren't shown in the flow chart at the beginning of this document (Figure 1).
 This is because they are called before the builder's sequence is started.
 Presently there are only two such functions.
-The GUI used to gather subject information and the psychopy script for testing the sound.
+The GUI used to gather subject information and the PsychoPy script for testing the sound.

 ### 2.1 Subject Information GUI
-Presently, psychoPy's default General User Interface (GUI) for inputting participant information isn't very good and only allows text inputs.
-To get around this limitation I coded a GUI in Tkinter and call this GUI as a funtion prior to the SST.
-I chose Tkinter becuase it is included as a base package in Python which means that no additional packages need to be loaded when using the SST task on other computers.
+Presently, PsychoPy’s default General User Interface (GUI) for inputting participant information isn't very good and only allows text inputs.
+To get around this limitation I coded a GUI in Tkinter and call this GUI as a function prior to the SST.
+I chose Tkinter because it is included as a base package in Python which means that no additional packages need to be loaded when using the SST task on other computers.

 Figure 2.1 shows a picture of the GUI.
-It contains settings that allow the participant to indicate their paticipant number, their handedness, and their ethnicity.
+It contains settings that allow the participant to indicate their participant number, their handedness, and their ethnicity.
 The are other options such as gender which are Presently uncommented in the Python script.
-The last setting present in the GUI is a tickbox which allows the user to indicate wheather or not they would like to load the sound settings interface, see section 2.2.
+The last setting present in the GUI is a tick box which allows the user to indicate whether or not they would like to load the sound settings interface, see section 2.2.

 ![Tkinter GUI](doc/figures/GUI.png?raw=true "Participant details GUI")

 #### Implementation:
-##### Psychopy:
+##### PsychoPy:
 The section of code used to import the GUI into the SST is located under:
 	'SETTINGS' -> "ext_scripts" -> ‘”Before Experiment”’